Burglary and Grand Theft: Case Dismissed

 - Penal Code § 459.5 – Shoplifting (Misdemeanor)

-The co-defendant and his girlfriend provided us with statements explaining their involvement in the thefts and that our client was never present.
-Our office turned over the statements to the prosecution.
-This led the prosecution to further investigate and re-interview several witnesses present on the day of the thefts.
-Upon re-interviewing, all witnesses said that they never saw our client during the alleged incidences.
-Finally, at the preliminary hearing once all the evidence was brought to light the case was dismissed.
+The co-defendant and his girlfriend provided the Griffin Law Office with statements explaining their involvement in the thefts and that the client was never present.
+The office turned over the statements to the prosecution.
+This led the prosecution to investigate further and re-interview several witnesses present on the day of the thefts.
+Upon re-interviewing, all witnesses said that they never saw the client during the alleged incidents.